RL4LMT/Breaking-down-Helpfulness/code/data_analysis/R Analysis.md

-We defined the following R function:
+We defined the following R functions:

 ```R
 plot_all <- function(file) {